 Be present as you let your mental clutter pass like clouds.
 Then, find the relaxed comfort and settle your mind in the comfortable stillness.

-This simple tea meditation will help you when your stress boils over.
+This simple tea meditation is a form of mindfulness training that will help you when your stress bubbles over.
 It will help train you to stay focused on the present moment when your mind wanders.
 The brain remembers what it practices, and this mindful tea moment reminds you to focus on what is in front of you.

 Mindfulness meditation teaches you to slow down and pay attention.